Instant Pot Salmon and Mashed Potatoes

 Because it makes a protein and a side dish in one pot!
 This was my first time using the cooking rack that came with the instant pot to make two separate things at once, and it went even better than I could have imagined.

 I can’t think of any other possible way to cook both mashed potatoes AND salmon and truly only have one pot to wash.
+It’s also just a great, quick way to make mashed potatoes, especially if you want to turn them into something like potato cakes.

-Without the Instant Pot, I would probably roast the salmon on a sheet pan (wash the pan), boil potatoes in a pot (wash the pot), drain the potatoes (wash the colander AND I HATE WASHING COLANDERS for some reason), then return the potatoes to the pot for mashing.
+But for this recipe, without the Instant Pot, I would probably roast the salmon on a sheet pan (wash the pan), boil potatoes in a pot (wash the pot), drain the potatoes (wash the colander AND I HATE WASHING COLANDERS for some reason), then return the potatoes to the pot for mashing.

 How to cook salmon in instant pot: